Optimal cleaning for singular values of cross-covariance matrices: Introduction

 \subsection{Context}

-In high-dimensional statistics, it is well known that the standard \emph{empirical estimator} (the one based over an average over the sample) has little efficiency when the sample size is not much larger than the dimension of the object we want to estimate.
-For example, the spectrum of the empirical covariance matrix of a sample of $T$ independent observations of a signal with covariance $I_n$ is not concentrated in the neighbourhood of $1$ when $T\centernot\gg n $, but distributed according to a Marchenko-Pastur law.
-In the same way, for $(X(t),Y(t))_{t=1,\ldots, T}$ a sample of observations of a pair $(X,Y)\in \R^n\ti \R^p$ of random vectors, the singular values of the empirical estimator \be\la{EmpEstIntro}\qquad \qquad \bE:=\ff{T}\sum_{t=1}^T X(t)Y(t)' \qquad\text{with $Y(t)':=$ transpose of the column $Y(t)$}\ee of the true cross-covariance matrix are not distributed as the singular values of the true cross-covariance matrix when $T\centernot\gg n,p$ (see Figure \re{Fig_CFM_talk}, where we plot both the true singular values density and the histogram of the empirical singular values, which do not look alike at all).
-In the case of covariance estimation, several methods have been developed to circumvent these difficulties and improve the empirical estimator, based on regularization \cite{ElKaroui,bose,ElKaroui3}, shrinkage \cite{LedoitWolf2004,RIE0,LedoitWolf2012,BBPoRisk,BBPo}, specific sparsity or low-rank assumptions on the true covariance matrix \cite{ElKaroui2,klopp,KLT1,klopp2}, robust statistics \cite{Robust1,Robust2} or fixed-point analysis \cite{popescu}.
-Many applications exist, for example in finance \cite{LCBP,LedoitWolf20042,BBPoRisk,BBPo}.
+In high-dimensional statistics, it is well known that the classical \emph{empirical estimator} (\ie the one based on an average over the sample) has little efficiency when the sample size is not much larger than the dimension of the object we want to estimate.
+For example, the spectrum of the empirical covariance matrix of a sample of $T$ independent observations of an $n$-dimensional Gaussian signal with covariance $I_n$ is not concentrated in the neighborhood of $1$ when $T$ has the same order as $n$, but distributed according to the Marchenko-Pastur law with parameter $n/T$.
+In the same way, for $(X(t),Y(t))_{t=1,\ldots, T}$ a sample of observations of a pair $(X,Y)\in \R^n\ti \R^p$ of random vectors, the singular values of the empirical estimator \be\la{EmpEstIntro}\qquad \qquad \bE:=\ff{T}\sum_{t=1}^T X(t)Y(t)' \qquad\text{with $Y(t)':=$ transpose of the column $Y(t)$}\ee of the true cross-covariance matrix are not distributed as the singular values of the true cross-covariance matrix when $T$ is not large with respect to $n$ and $p$ (see Figure \re{Fig_CFM_talk}, where we plot both the true singular values density and the histogram of the empirical singular values).
+In the case of covariance estimation, a problem of interest in finance \cite{LCBP,LedoitWolf20042,BBPoRisk,BBPo}, several methods have been developed to circumvent these difficulties and improve the empirical estimator, based on regularization \cite{ElKaroui,bose,ElKaroui3}, shrinkage \cite{LedoitWolf2004,RIE0,LedoitWolf2012,BBPoRisk,BBPo}, specific sparsity or low-rank assumptions on the true covariance matrix \cite{ElKaroui2,klopp,KLT1,klopp2}, robust statistics \cite{Robust1,Robust2} or fixed-point analysis \cite{popescu}.

 However, the problem of the estimation of cross-covariance matrices has, to our knowledge, not been addressed so far, despite its numerous applications in various fields (see e.g. \cite{CorrBouchaud}, where the null model is studied).